Posted in:

 Now we’re coming down to the crunch.
 There is an awful lot of scaremongering going around, and this has to be put into perspective.
 Is it really worth taking out Stocks and Shares ISAs?
 Well, one way of answering that question is to look back over what has happened in recent years.

-According to the moneytothemasses, the recent history of Stocks and Shares ISA performance is actually very encouraging.
+According to the moneytothemasses, the recent history of Stocks and Shares ISA performance is actually very encouraging, highlighting the benefits of stocks and shares ISA.

 In the tax year 2017/2018, Stocks and Shares ISAs showed a return on investment of 4.8%.
 In the following tax year, 2018/2019, the figure was 4.04%.
 To put that into perspective, we need to compare that to Cash ISA performance.
-The average interest rate for both fixed and variable rate Cash ISAs was only 1.01%.
-Put them side by side and the significant advantage in favour of the Stocks and Shares ISA begins to show.
+The average interest rate for both fixed and variable-rate Cash ISAs was only 1.01%.
+Put them side by side and the significant advantage in favour of the Stocks and Shares ISA begins to show, underscoring the stocks and shares ISA benefits.

 The Covid-19 variable

 There are always fluctuations in the world of economic markets, and there always will be.
-Once upon a time, there was the Wall Street Crash, then there was the subprime mortgage crisis between 2007 and 2010 when the bottom fell out of the markets.
+Once upon a time, there was the Wall Street Crash, and then there was the subprime mortgage crisis between 2007 and 2010, when the bottom fell out of the markets.

-More recently, of course, there has been the Coronavirus pandemic, and indeed it is far from over, although we can now see a light at the end of the tunnel – at least here in the UK.
+Of course, there has been the Coronavirus pandemic more recently, and indeed, it is far from over, although we can now see a light at the end of the tunnel – at least here in the UK.

-The great thing is that generally speaking, financial markets have always recovered.
-They might take time to do so.
-This is why it is always recommended that Stocks and Shares ISAs should be considered as long-term investments.
+The great thing is that financial markets have always recovered, although it might take time.
+This is why it is always recommended that Stocks and Shares ISAs be considered long-term investments.
 If you don’t have to access your funds during times of financial crisis, your portfolio will likely weather the storm.

 Having a competent professional wealth adviser in your corner is a big plus.